gpe-mw-training/3scale_onpremise_implementation_labs/services/vertx_greeting_service/README.md

     curl -l $HOSTNAME:9080/hello

 View RAML documentation
-    Open a browser and nagivate to: http://$HOSTNAME:9080?raml=/api/hello.raml
+    Open a browser and nagivate to the value of: echo http://$HOSTNAME:9080?raml=/api/hello.raml